 The image above shows normal, continuous basal and bolus data.

-You might be wondering, “Does this new feature correct for daylight savings?”
+You might be wondering, “Does this new feature correct for Daylight Savings?”
 Why yes, yes it does.
-For daylight savings, you can update pump and CGM exactly during the time change, six hours later, or even six days later.
+For Daylight Savings, you can update your pump and CGM during the time change, six hours later, or even six days later.
 Just make sure the time is updated before you upload your data and we’ll take care of the rest.

 Oh and by the way, we’ll give you a little reminder of when you did change the time.

-An icon in Blip’s note pool reminds you when you changed your device time.
+An icon in Tidepool Web's note pool reminds you when you changed your device time.

 For fellow techies like us, what we’re really talking about here is doing our best to convert device local time to UTC time.
-And this change not only lets us align your diabetes data, but it also sets the stage for Blip (and any other software that uses the Tidepool Platform), to display your diabetes data along with other cloud data, like fitness bands and activity monitors.
-Fortunately, like your cell phone, these modern health devices all tend to do a good job of keeping track of UTC time, which will make syncing them much easier.
+This change lets us align your diabetes data, and it also sets the stage for Tidepool Web — and any other software that uses the Tidepool Platform — to display your diabetes data along with other cloud data, like fitness bands and activity monitors.
+Fortunately, like your mobile phone, these modern health devices all tend to do a good job of keeping track of UTC time, which will make syncing them much easier.

 The quality of user data is so important to making great decisions about diabetes therapy.
 The Tidepool team worked incredibly hard on this time continuity initiative.
 Jana Beck led the development of this project and contributed this document on GitHub describing this feature with technical details.
 The code is also available on GitHub for review, here.
 We’d love your feedback.